How ChessGate's AI Personalities Work

 Patterns include piece maneuvers, pawn structures, attack themes, and endgame motifs extracted from thousands of games.

-Layer 5: Sequence Matching (Weight: 0.30)
+Layer 5: Sequence Matching

 What it measures: Does this move continue a known move sequence from the player's games?